go-bayes/attacks/letters/response-1.md

 I think there is a confusion about what the imputation method is able to achieve.
 The imputation method is interesting, but in essence, it can only give us counterfactual trends if it adjusts for confounding.
 Note that also in the Westreich paper cited in the manuscript, Westreich et al. use imputation to adjust for confounding variables Z.
 So what are the relevant confounding variables in a setting where the treatment is assigned to a whole population (on a macro level) exogenously (individuals do not have control over it)?

 The authors rely on pre-attack trajectories of the outcome and stable individual-level variables to impute the counterfactual outcome that would have occurred if the attack did not happen.
 The problem is that these variables are not the relevant confounding variables that might bias our causal effect estimate in this setting.
 This is because individuals do not select (or are assigned) into the post-attack phase based on these variables.
 This is because the treatment in this study is something that happens independently of individual level factors (it is outside of individual control).
 Another way to put this is that the variables that the authors use for their imputation do not help to make the conditional exchangeability assumption more credible.

 The variables that might bias causal inference in a setting where the treatment is assigned on the macro level (and we are interested in long-term effects) are other time-varying macro conditions.
 For example, the effect one year after the attack might be confounded by the fact that the overall discourse on immigration changed (because of other reasons than the attack), because macro-economic conditions changed, or, maybe even another terrorist attack happened in the post-period etc.
 Now, usually we would deal with this type of confounding by comparing the treated country to another similar country; or individuals who were exposed to others who did not know of the terror attack.
 This would allow to control for period effects to some extent.

+**We agree with the skepticism, although for someone different reasons.
+The problem is not one of confounding or of treatment assignment.
+We see a problem. with model specification.
+Imputing a counterfactual outcome relies on strong assumptions.**

 Of course, this is not possible with the data at hand.
 This is why a regression-discontinuity-in-time design (as presented in this analysis) focuses on the period directly before and directly after the attack.
 This is not a drawback of the method of regression discontinuity, but an essential limitation of the data available in research on the effects of terrorist attacks on one country.
 Again, controlling for or imputing based on individual level variables does nothing to adjust for these types of time-varying macro shocks (even if the models are as complex as the ones presented in the paper).
 That being said, it might be that the method could be used to model confounding macro shocks as well, and I am looking forward to the author’s response.